Who is a Maimonides Scholar?

 Do you need to have a Jewish studies background to participate in the program?

 Absolutely not!
 The Maimonides Scholars Program is designed so that students from diverse Jewish backgrounds can come together as equal partners in inquiry.
-The program is designed for both students who are immersed in Jewish life already or whether you are coming to Jewish text study for the first time.
+The program is designed for both students who are immersed in Jewish life already and students who are coming to Jewish text study for the first time.
 Whatever background knowledge you come with, you will grow and flourish at the Maimonides Scholars Program.

 Is there transportation to the program?